Cbaharav/carmel-updates/TheInternFiles.md

 #### Sublime:
 This is a fairly standard text editor that I like, feel free to install a different one if you have a preference.
 You can download it from their website: https://www.sublimetext.com

-Pro tip: I was going to suggest changing the color theme to suit your eyes better, but as I was trying to figure out how I changed the preference, I accidentally changed the theme and now I can't find the one I liked.
+Pro tip: I was going to suggest changing the color theme to limit the strain on your eyes, but as I was trying to figure out how I changed the preference, I accidentally changed the theme and now I can't find the one I liked.
 So don't do that.

 ---